-384.2 USER GUIDELINES
+384.2 USER REQUIREMENTS

-- 1. Members who have been trained in the use of less lethal systems may deploy the device when the use of force complies with the use of force guidelines, established in the Department policies.
-The option to deploy a less lethal system shall be left to the discretion of the involved Members based upon the circumstances at that time. - 2.
-The less lethal system may be used for the purpose of compelling an individual to cease his or her violent or potentially violent actions by using the less lethal munitions and kinetic energy impact force directly on the suspect. - 3.
-An evaluation of the tactical situation shall be made by the Members on scene, taking into consideration available circumstances which may include, but not limited to the following: - (a) The suspect's stated or exhibited intent to violently resist being taken into custody and the credibility of that threat as evaluated by the on scene Member(s). - (b) Additional information immediately available to the Member(s), such as knowledge of the subject's expertise in martial arts or other unarmed defensive tactics. - (c) The suspect is armed with a potentially deadly weapon such as a knife, club, nunchakus, etc. - (d) Indications of drug use or alcohol intoxication. - (e) The suspect's physical stature and clothing worn.
-For example, a subject who has a thin build and is not wearing a shirt presents a different set of conditions compared to an individual who is heavy-set and wearing a jacket. - (f) Due to their physical condition, use of less lethal munitions against minors, the elderly, and pregnant women should be avoided unless there are unique circumstances present that would justify such deployment. - (g) Availability of other force options and their possible effectiveness and appropriateness.
+- 1. Only Members who have completed the course of instruction on the use of the Department's less lethal systems are authorized to carry or use them.
+Members who have been trained in the use of less lethal systems may deploy the device when the use of force complies with Department policies.
+The option to deploy a less lethal system shall be left to the discretion of the involved Members based upon the totality of the circumstances at that time. - 2.
+The less lethal system may be used for the purpose of compelling an individual to cease his or her violent or potentially violent actions by using the less lethal munitions and kinetic energy projectile directly on the suspect. - 3.
+An evaluation of the tactical situation shall be made by the Members on scene, taking into consideration available circumstances which may include, but not limited to the following: - (a) The suspect's stated or exhibited intent to violently resist being taken into custody and the credibility of that threat as evaluated by the on scene Member(s). - (b) Additional information immediately available to the Member(s), such as knowledge of the subject's expertise in martial arts or other unarmed defensive tactics.

-- (h) Indications that attempts to subdue the subject through the use of control holds or self-defense techniques would be ineffective. - (i) A reasonable expectation it will be more dangerous for the deputy(s) to approach to within physical contact distance of the subject. - (j) The subject's actions indicate the need for an immediate response, and the use of a less lethal system reasonably appears to be appropriate, especially if the only other option to deal with those actions may be the use of deadly force. - 4.
-When practical, the Member should provide a verbal warning prior to the deployment of a less lethal system.
+- (c) The suspect is armed with a potentially deadly weapon such as a knife, club, nunchakus, etc. - (d) Indications of drug use or alcohol intoxication. - (e) The suspect's physical stature and clothing worn.
+For example, a subject who has a thin build and is not wearing a shirt presents a different set of conditions compared to an individual who is heavy-set and wearing a jacket. - (f) Due to their physical condition, use of less lethal munitions against minors, the elderly, and pregnant women should be avoided unless there are unique circumstances present that would justify such deployment. - (g) Availability of other force options and their possible effectiveness and appropriateness. - (h) Indications that attempts to subdue the subject through the use of control holds or self-defense techniques would be ineffective. - (i) A reasonable expectation it will be more dangerous for the deputy(s) to approach to within physical contact distance of the subject. - (j) The subject's actions indicate the need for an immediate response, and the use of a less lethal system reasonably appears to be appropriate, especially if the only other option to deal with those actions may be the use of deadly force. - 4.
+When practical and unless required by section 384.2.1, the Member should provide a verbal warning prior to the deployment of a less lethal system.